trinker/pathr/README.md

-path manipulation tasks had me building my own custom manipulation tools via `strsplit` and `file.path`. **pathr** is designed to be a consistent set of tools that allow the user to solve most path related needs simply by remembering 5 basic sets of parsing and manipulation tools (the first five rows in the table of function usage found in the [Function Usage](#function-usage) section).
+path manipulation tasks had me building my own custom manipulation tools via `strsplit` and `file.path`. **pathr** is designed to be a consistent set of tools that allow the user to solve most path related needs simply by remembering 6 basic sets of parsing and manipulation tools (the first six rows in the table of function usage found in the [Function Usage](#function-usage) section).
 The package is designed to be pipeable (easily used within a **magrittr**/**pipeR** pipeline) but is not required.